 Click here to Register

-To find out the examination dates for 2018 please see the examinations calendar.
+To find out the examination dates see the 2018 and 2019 Examinations Calendar.

 For further information see our frequently asked questions.